NicholasMarshall1/SOC-Analyst-Portfolio/01-Live-SOC-Monitoring/triage-log.md

 * The device action was Allowed.
 * The trigger reason states that EDR-Freeze executed after suspicious PowerShell activity.
 * EDR-Freeze_1.0.exe spawned WerFaultSecure.exe.
-* Terminal history shows repeated PowerShell executions between approximately 13:01 and 13:03 on WS-Prod-02.
+* The terminal history had shown repeated PowerShell command executions between approximately 13:01 and 13:03 on the WS-Prod-02 endpoint.
-* Network activity occurred during the same time frame as the repeated PowerShell executions, including connections to several external IP addresses.
+* The network activity occurred during the same time-frame as the repeated PowerShell command executions, including connections to mulitple external IP addresses.
 * LetsDefend Threat Intel returned no results for the observed external IP addresses or the EDR-Freeze SHA256 hash.
 * Multiple failed RDP login attempts originated from 212.8.243.56 against WS-Prod-02.
 * The failed attempts targeted multiple usernames, including admin and LetsDefend.